The Lords of Biddick in County Durham (Now Tyne and Wear)

 people prior to World War Two.

-and goats in what were once the stables.
-I can smell the goats now and see the billy goat in
+what were once the stables.
+I can smell the goats now and see the billy goat in his corner

-his corner pen.
-The chickens weren’t caged, they were what are termed “barn
+pen.
+The chickens weren't caged, they were what are termed "barn chickens".
+There were

 I would help Aunt Miriam to feed the chickens and collect the eggs.
 Joseph would see to the

-goats.
-Later in the day Aunt Miriam delivered the eggs and goats’ milk to Joseph's
+goats Later in the day Aunt Miriam delivered the eggs and goats' milk to Joseph's customers

-Every year there was a garden party held at Cooks’ Hall, on the lawns in front of the
+Every year there was a garden party held at Cooks Hall, on the lawns in front of the house.

-house.
-The front of the house was very private, it could not be seen from either the main
+The front of the house was very private, it could not be seen from either the main road

-two sandstone pillars … next to the 39 bus stop.
+sandstone pillars next to the 39 bus stop.
 The Lodge was on the right-hand side.
-With
+With my Aunt

-my Aunt Miriam I walked down a dirt and gravel driveway which swung slightly to the left
+Miriam I walked down a dirt and gravel driveway which swung slightly to the left and was

-and was bounded on each side by woodlands.
-Lining the road along each side were dark
+bounded on each side by woodlands.
+Lining the road along each side were dark leafed

 Just before reaching the house there was a pathway, still bordered by rhododendron bushes,